Key takeaways:

 Biologics are a class of injectable medications used to treat moderate-to-severe asthma, among other uses.
 And they work differently than inhalers.
 They target specific molecules in the body to reduce inflammation and improve breathing.

 Xolair (omalizumab) treats moderate-to-severe allergic asthma, while Dupixent (dupilumab) treats moderate-to-severe eosinophilic asthma.
-Nucala (mepolizumab), Fasenra (benralizumab), and Cinqair (reslizumab) only treat severe eosinophilic asthma.
+Nucala (mepolizumab), Fasenra (benralizumab), Cinqair (reslizumab), and Exdensur (depemokimab) only treat severe eosinophilic asthma.
 Tezspire (tezepelumab) is unique in that it can treat any type of severe asthma.

 Cinqair is administered as an intravenous (IV) infusion, but the rest of the biologics for asthma are injected under the skin.
 Nucala, Dupixent, and Fasenra can conveniently be injected at home.
-But Xolair, Tezspire, and Cinqair require assistance and monitoring from a healthcare professional.
+But Xolair, Exdensur, and the others require assistance and monitoring from a healthcare professional.

 The start of the 21st century brought a new kind of treatment option for moderate-to-severe asthma — biologics.
-These medications are generally add-on treatments to traditional asthma treatments, such as inhalers.
+These medications are generally add-on treatments to traditional asthma medications, such as inhalers.

-These medications work differently than inhalers or oral asthma treatments.
+Biologics work differently than inhalers or oral asthma treatments.
 They’re more precise and target specific molecules in the body that are linked to worsening asthma symptoms.
-Asthma biologics are reserved for people who are using their inhalers properly and avoiding triggers, but are still having symptoms.
+Asthma biologics are reserved for people who are using their inhalers properly and avoiding triggers but are still having symptoms.

-There are six different asthma biologics to choose from.
-They’re all supplied as injections or infusions, but they work in different ways.
+There are seven different asthma biologics to choose from.
+They’re all supplied as injections or infusions, but they work in different ways and treat different types of asthma.
 Some can be given at home while others are only given in a healthcare setting.
 Here’s how they compare to one another.

 Xolair (omalizumab) became the first FDA-approved biologic for asthma in 2003.
 It treats moderate-to-severe allergic asthma.
 Xolair targets an antibody called immunoglobulin E (IgE) and blocks a pathway that causes allergy-related asthma symptoms.
-It can be used by adults and children ages 6 years and older.
+It can be used by adults and children ages 6 and older with asthma.

-This is because severe allergic reactions (or anaphylaxis) are possible with Xolair.
-The first few doses should be given in a healthcare setting so they can monitor you for possible signs and symptoms of anaphylaxis.
-If the first few doses go to plan, then a healthcare professional (HCP) will likely tell you that you can inject it at home moving forward.
+You should receive the first few doses of Xolair in a healthcare setting.
+Since severe allergic reactions (or anaphylaxis) are possible, your healthcare team can monitor you for possible signs and symptoms of anaphylaxis and take quick action if it occurs.
+If the first few doses go to plan, then your prescriber will likely tell you that you can inject Xolair at home moving forward.

 Nucala (mepolizumab) treats severe eosinophilic asthma, which is caused by an overcrowding of white blood cells called eosinophils.
 These cells can cause unnecessary inflammation and contribute to asthma symptoms.
 Nucala targets and blocks a molecule called interleukin-5 (IL-5) to limit eosinophil growth and activation.
 This helps prevent excessive inflammation.

 Similar to Xolair, Nucala is also given as an injection under the skin.
 But unlike Xolair, you don’t need to be monitored in a healthcare setting first.
-It’s safe to use at home once an HCP shows you how to use it.
+It’s safe to use Nucala at home once a healthcare professional shows you how to inject it.

 You will inject Nucala every 4 weeks, but your specific dose depends on your age.
-Nucala is approved for people ages 6 years and older.
+For asthma, Nucala is approved for people ages 6 and older.

 Dupixent (dupilumab) casts a wider net than Xolair and Nucala.
 It’s approved to treat two different types of asthma.